Enjoy this free, self-guided walking tour in historic Charlotte Amalie in St. Thomas!

 Highlights:

-1. You’ll walk up a small, but healthy, hill to reach the synagogue.
-Getting there is part of the fun though because of the beautiful architecture and quaint buildings on your couple hundred feet walk up the hill.
+1. You’ll walk up a small, but intense little hill to reach the synagogue.
+Getting there is part of the fun though because of the beautiful architecture and quaint buildings you’ll see as your hamstrings burn.

 2. The synagogue has a funky floor – the congregation and area of worship is covered in sand.